g-eoj/cragents/README.md

 The `set_guide()` method accepts a sequence of elements that control model output.
 These primitives are reusable and composable.
 Sequence them in any combination to shape model output.

-> Note: The model will follow whatever guide you provide, but pydantic-ai may not handle all combinations correctly (e.g., tool calls inside think blocks).
+> Note: The model will follow whatever guide you provide, but pydantic-ai may not handle all combinations correctly (e.g., tool calls before think blocks).
 Use primitives outside the tested patterns at your own risk.

 ### Anchor